Make sure to follow these rules when giving rides in Vermont, and to keep an eye on your email for important news and updates from Lyft.

 - If you run into any issues on the road, let us know.

-In addition to Lyft's mandatory break requirement, Vermont regulations state that you cannot be in driver mode for more than 12 consecutive hours in a 24 hour period.
+In addition to Lyft's mandatory break requirement, Virginia regulations require that drivers spend no more than 13 hours operating a vehicle within a 24-hour period.

 Drivers on the Lyft platform are required to maintain current documents (license, registration, insurance).
 Always update your documents via the Dashboard when they expire.